Techno-coder/lucent/specification.md

 i32
 i64
 ```
-If the type of an integer is ambiguous then it is assumed to be the smallest signed (or else, unsigned) type that fits the value.
+If the type of an integer is ambiguous then it is assumed to be the smallest signed type that fits the value.

 ## Pointer type
 ```